ch-andrei/L-IQA/README.md

 ## Examples and use-cases

+Note that these scripts must be run using /L-IQA as the current working directory.

 ./Examples folder contains several potential use-cases of the provided tools.

 1. Perform IQA for non-standard illumination conditions and displays.
 Most IQA metrics assume standard 200-500